depthbomb/SpotlightSaver/README.md

 ## Caveats

-* If you've somehow disabled `Microsoft.Windows.ContentDeliveryManager` then you will probably not get any new images and thus this app will not work very well
+If you've somehow disabled `Microsoft.Windows.ContentDeliveryManager` then you will probably not get any new images and thus this app will not work very well
-* This only works on versions of Windows 10 on or after the Anniversary Update (aka version 1607, Redstone 1, 10.0.14393)